santiagocy6/Excel-Kickstarter-Challenge/README.md

 ## Results
 **Conclusions about Theater Outcomes by Launch Date**

-        -Number of cancelations was always under 10, and the successful percentage was up of 40% -December was the month with less Grand Total with a total of 75, but the rest of the months were up of 88 and maximum 166.
+        - Number of cancelations was always under 10, and the successful percentage was up of 40%
+        - December was the month with less Grand Total with a total of 75, but the rest of the months were up of 88 and maximum 166.